flowgrammable/flowsim/README.md

 RESTful API services.
 This is our persistence layer for flowsim.

-The bulk of the application runs in a modern javascript capable broswer and the code is located in the 'frontend' directory.
+The bulk of the application runs in a modern javascript capable broswer and the code is located in the 'flowsim-ui' directory.
 The frontend relies on the angularjs UI framework and the bootstrap css styling library.

 ##Global Dependencies